Gerald Walpin: Personal life

 Walpin was born September 1, 1931, in New York City, and graduated from the City College of New York in 1952.
 He attended Yale Law School, where he was managing editor of the Yale Law Journal, graduating cum laude in 1955.
-Walpin was married, with three children and six grandchildren.
+Walpin was married, and had three children and six grandchildren.

 Career

 From 1957 to 1960, he served in the United States Air Force Judge Advocate General, with a rank of lieutenant.

 Walpin was an Assistant U.S. Attorney and Chief of Special Prosecutions for the United States Attorney for the Southern District of New York for five years, after which he went on to become a senior partner at the New York-based law firm Rosenman & Colin LLP—and then of counsel at its successor Katten Muchin Rosenman LLP—for a combined total of over 40 years.

-From 2002 to 2004, Walpin was president of the Federal Bar Council, an association of attorneys that practice in the courts within the Second Circuit.
+From 2002 to 2004, Walpin was president of the Federal Bar Council, an association of attorneys who practice in the courts within the Second Circuit.
 He received the American Inns of Court Professionalism Award in 2003 for outstanding professionalism as an attorney and for mentoring younger lawyers.

 Inspector General of CNCS

 Appointment by George W. Bush

-On August 3, 2006, President George W. Bush nominated Walpin as Inspector General (IG) of Corporation for National and Community Service (CNCS), an office in the CNCS charged with conducting independent and object audits, investigations and inspections of the CNCS and its service programs, which include AmeriCorps, Volunteers in Service to America (VISTA) and Senior Corps.
+On August 3, 2006, President George W. Bush nominated Walpin as Inspector General (IG) of Corporation for National and Community Service (CNCS), an office in the CNCS charged with conducting independent and object audits, investigations, and inspections of the CNCS and its service programs, which include AmeriCorps, Volunteers in Service to America (VISTA), and Senior Corps.
 After he was confirmed by the U.S. Senate on December 9, 2006, Walpin was sworn in on January 8, 2007.